Living Beyond Breast Cancer releases updated needs assessment of young women diagnosed with breast cancer

 In September 2020, Living Beyond Breast Cancer completed a follow-up needs assessment of women diagnosed with breast cancer at or before age 45.
 The national survey showed that, while some areas of care for young women have improved over the last several years, there are still unmet needs before, during, and after primary treatment.

 Arin Ahlum Hanson, MPH, Living Beyond Breast Cancer’s director of outreach, says LBBC will use these findings to improve existing programs and develop new ones that support young women throughout their breast cancer experience.
-“Continuing our long-term commitment to providing young women with tailored services and support, we developed the 2020 needs assessment to analyze young women’s changing preferences and information needs to refine our programming for future generations,” she says.
+"Continuing our long-term commitment to providing young women with tailored services and support, we developed the 2020 needs assessment to analyze young women’s changing preferences and information needs to refine our programming for future generations," she added.